 Are you applying your products in the right order?
 Yes, it matters—and if you don't do it right, your products won't work like they're supposed to.
 After toning comes a treatment serum.
-I’m in skin repair mode so I stick with this anti-aging serum with rosehip oil.
-Aloe vera and chamomile together make a super simple serum for calming redness and acne.
+"Serums provide certain ingredients a medium to efficiently penetrate and act on the deeper layer of skin cells," Dr. Greenfield explains.

 And if you have a lot of products and are not sure which comes first, a general rule is to apply thinnest to thickest and allow each step to dry completely before applying the next one.

 And finally, we end with moisturizer, a step that helps build back the skin barrier that was disturbed during the whole process.
 "Without barrier support through moisturizing, your skin will be prone to rashes, eczema, breakouts etc.," says Dr. Greenfield.

 Customize a face oil that works for your skin type (just avoid these face oil mistakes).
 Coconut oil doesn't work for everyone's skin (it may cause breakouts for some), but I love this moisturizer with green tea.